Eden-Kramer-Lab/Common_Oscillator_Models/README.md

 Code repository for all of the methods described and the analysis performed in *Switching Functional Network Models of Oscillatory Brain Dynamics*.

 The detailed explantion of the code is at the top of each Matlab script file.
-Below is a quick glance of all scripts in this repo.
+Below is a brief description of all scripts in this repo.

 * core_functions
   * skf.m -- switching Kalman filter